jdryg/8080Emu/README.md

 **WARNING**: This is not an ISA level emulator!
 As a result, it's really slow!
 You've been warned :)

-The microcoded ROM will be used in [DLS](https://makingartstudios.itch.io/dls) to implement the instruction decoder/sequencer (if I find some time to actually finish it).
+The microcoded ROM is used in an [i8080 circuit](https://github.com/jdryg/dls-schematics/tree/master/i8080) built in [DLS](https://makingartstudios.itch.io/dls) to implement the instruction decoder/sequencer.

 ### Output
 ![8080 Exerciser output](https://cdn.rawgit.com/jdryg/8080Emu/master/img/8080_exerciser_output.png)